Progesterone is a hormone that the body produces naturally. It plays an essential role in pregnancy and fertility.

 - preventing ovulation of another egg

-If pregnancy occurs, progesterone produced by the empty egg follicle will help sustain the pregnancy until the placenta takes over progesterone production.
-Later on in pregnancy, progesterone will help the breasts get ready to secrete milk.
+If pregnancy occurs, progesterone that the empty egg follicle produces helps sustain the pregnancy until the placenta takes over progesterone production.
+Later on, progesterone helps the breasts get ready to secrete milk.

-If pregnancy does not occur, the empty egg follicle will begin to break down.
-This decreases the level of progesterone.
-Once the progesterone level is low enough, the next menstrual period will begin.
+If pregnancy does not occur, the empty egg follicle starts to break down, reducing the level of progesterone.
+When the progesterone level is below a certain point, the next menstrual period begins.

-Progestin-only contraception thickens the cervical mucus, making it more difficult for sperm to get through.
-It also makes the endometrial lining thinner to prevent implantation from occurring.
+Doctors often prescribe synthetic progesterone as a form of contraception.
+The synthetic version is called progestin.
+Birth control pills containing only progestin thicken the cervical mucus, making it more difficult for sperm to get through.
+They also thin the endometrial lining to prevent implantation from occurring.

 - weight gain

 - irritation at the application site